What Are Vaginal Pessaries?

 If you have a type of pessary that you need your doctor to remove, like the Gellhorn, you’ll visit your doctor about every 1 to 3 months to have it taken out and cleaned.

-Call your doctor if you experience pain, discomfort, or pink or bloody discharge.
+Call your doctor if you have pain, discomfort, or pink or bloody discharge.

 These could be signs that your pessary doesn’t fit right.
 You may need a different size.
 Blood may mean that the pessary is rubbing against the walls of your vagina.
 The area will heal when the pessary is removed.